dailyinfo/symfony-flex-docker-compose/README.md

 ### Hosts file

-Add an entry to your hosts file to be able to access your app from `http://symfony.dev`. `http://localhost` works too.
+Add an entry to your hosts file to be able to access your app from `http://symfony.test`. `http://localhost` works too.

-127.0.0.1 symfony.dev
+127.0.0.1 symfony.test